Skip to content

 Ajiro Weave Bamboo Bento Box

 The bamboo bento box has a light, natural feel unique to its material.
 Its breathability helps keep food from becoming damp, even after some time.
-Just packing a few sandwiches or onigiri is enough to enjoy a Japanese-style lunch.
-And even without elaborate preparation, filling it with colorful side dishes and rice staples like onigiri or packed rice results in a meal that feels bright and refined.
+It is highly versatile: just pack a few sandwiches or onigiri is enough to enjoy a beautiful lunch.
+And even without elaborate preparation, filling it with colorful side dishes results in a meal that feels bright and refined.

 Lacquerware Jubako Bento Box